rapid7/insightconnect-plugins/proofpoint_tap/help.md

 #### Parse Alert

 This action is used to parse a TAP alert.
-This action supports a TAP alert from a forwarded e-mail as well.
+It is often used to parse the indicators from a forwarded e-mail containing a TAP alert.
+Note that this action does not require the connection to be configured.

 ##### Input